AlexandruNeacsu/configs/README.md

 1. On Ubuntu download or build the binary: https://github.com/zellij-org/zellij/releases
 2. Move binary to `/usr/local/bin`
 3. Run `chmod +x zellij`
+4. Update terminal of choice to start with `zellij` or `zellij -l welcome`

 ### Other plugins